kstenerud/ubuntu-maintainers-handbook/BugTriage.md

       have taken hold as *the* way to do it) -> re-triage importance, consider dropping *~ubuntu-server* subscription
     * If unsure, add the server-triage-discuss tag and bring it up at the next standup

 Overall for all of these we have to be honest to the bug reporter, try to understand why an issue was not worked on and explain it if possible.
-Also if we drop `server-next` or the *~ubuntu-server* subscrription for any of the reasons above always add a explanatory comment.
+Also if we drop `server-next` or the *~ubuntu-server* subscription for any of the reasons above always add a explanatory comment.
 If reporters disagree with our re-triage they will report on the bug and it will show up in the daily triage duty the next day to be reconsidered with that point of view taken into consideration.

 ## Awareness of the Triage